Raghav Bahl: Early life

 He received his schooling from St. Xavier's School, Delhi.
-He graduated in Economics Honors from St. Stephens College, and then did a Masters in Business Administration from the Faculty of Management Studies.
+He graduated in Economics Honors from St. Stephens College, and then earned a master's degree in Business Administration from the Faculty of Management Studies.

 His sister, Vandana Malik, also served in various positions under the Network18 Group.
 Her daughter and Bahl's niece, Avantika Malik, was married to Bollywood actor Imran Khan.

 Career

 He began his career as a management consultant with A.F.
 Ferguson & Co, followed by a stint with American Express Bank, and later moved on to media.

 He started his career in media in 1985 as a Correspondent and Anchorperson for Doordarshan.
 He was the Anchorperson and Production Consultant for India's first monthly video news magazine, Newstrack, produced by the India Today group.
-From 1991 to 1993, he was the Executive Director of Business India Television and produced the Business India Show and Business A.M. on Doordarshan.
+From 1991 to 1993, he was the executive director of Business India Television and produced the Business India Show and Business A.M. on Doordarshan.

 In 1999, he launched CNBC-TV18.
 He was responsible for directing most of the work of TV18 and channels like CNBC-Awaaz, Nickelodeon and Colors.
 Raghav served as the managing director of TV18 Group till July 2014.

 By late 2011, Bahl's media group had amassed a large debt, was running in loss and banks were unwilling to lend the group additional capital.
 Bahl's group sought capital from the Reliance Industries Ltd in 2012.
 Bahl then brought the losses in his group under control, laid off hundreds of employees in his media group, closed or trimmed many of the properties within the group, according to the LiveMint.

 Two years later, in 2014, under the terms of this financing agreement, Reliance took over the Network18 group.
 With the change in ownership, Bahl left the Network18 Group in 2014.

 After leaving the Network18 Group, he founded Quintillion Media, a digital startup that publishes The Quint, along with his wife Ritu Kapur on 8 July 2014.